 Using flowering shrubs to add depth to borders or break up green spaces with a splash of color is a long-used technique that brings layered texture to our gardens and yards.
-The crape myrtle has always been popular for this purpose thanks to the great variety of shapes and sizes, rich spectrum of colors and easy to grow nature; this is even more true now thanks to a plethora of new varieties that refine many of the characteristics that gardeners treasure, allowing smaller and more compact varieties like Purple Magic to grace gardens where the larger examples simply would not fit.
-This is a relatively new offering from the experts at Plant Introductions Inc. and has been very well accepted in the gardening world, hailed as the very best purple crape myrtle in existence.
-Quite an accolade!
+The Crape Myrtle has always been popular for this purpose thanks to the great variety of shapes and sizes, rich spectrum of colors and easy to grow nature.
+This is even more true now due to the plethora of new varieties that refine many of the characteristics gardeners treasure, allowing smaller and more compact varieties – like Purple Magic – to grace gardens where the larger examples simply would not fit.

 The Purple Magic Crape Myrtle is a relatively new offering from the experts at Plant Introductions Inc. and has been very well accepted in the gardening world.
 It is even hailed as the very best variety of purple Crape Myrtle in existence – quite an accolade!

 Like all Crape Myrtles, this prefers a warmer climate so it is not well suited to the much colder areas of the US.
 It is considered fully hardy to USDA plant hardiness zone 7 and requires a position that allows it full sun throughout the day, ideally in well drained and slightly acidic soil.
 If you have naturally neutral soil you can help it along by adding a little rock sulfur or peat moss when planting, and then periodically as it grows and adapts to its new environment.
 If you have alkaline soil but crave one of these wonderful plants then a good alternative is planting in a large pot; this way you are able to control the soil type and appreciate the splendor of the flowers.